 After due evaluations a choice is being made and the goods are being ordered.
 That choice can be put on record in the following manner:

-At some time the properties and composition of the streams are being compared with the values of the process design results (see red-marked Classification with ? ).
 If there is a reason for it, the design may be adapted, and the life cycle starts again.

 A temporal part (28) of the installed physical object (22) participates in the Activity "On-site Maintenance" (29).